tiny kitchen space-saving struggles

 Nobody wants to sacrifice kitchen space.
 Some might change their kitchen to incorporate an island, but no one would change their regular kitchen to a tiny kitchen.

-Maximizing Tiny Kitchen Storage
+How To Maximize a Tiny Kitchen Storage

 Of course, this results in the kitchen sacrificing space for the bare minimum storage or a little less than a standard home’s storage and cooking space.
 At times, putting together a small kitchen might be more challenging than a game of Tetris.